-PERS' policies which determine the investment portfolio target asset allocation are established by the PERS Board.
+PERS's policies which determine the investment portfolio target asset allocation are established by the PERS Board.
 The asset allocation is reviewed annually and is designed to meet the future risk and return needs of PERS.
 The following was the Board adopted policy target asset allocation as of June 30, 2022:

-Long-Term Expected Real Rate
+Asset Class Target Allocation Long-Term Expected Real Rate of Return ( Arithmetic)

-Target of Return

-Asset Class Allocation ( Arithmetic)
+ASSEL CIASS Allocation ( Aritimetic)

 U.S. stocks 42% 5.50%

 International stocks 18% 5.50%

 U.S. bonds 28% 0.75%

 Private markets 12% 6.65%

 Total 100%

-\These geometric return rates are combined to produce the long-term expected rate of return by adding the long-term expected inflation rate of 2.50%
+\ These geometric return rates are combined to produce the long-term expected rate of return by adding the long-term expected inflation rate of 2.50%

 The discount rate used to measure the total pension liability was 7.25% as of June 30, 2022.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified by NRS.
-Based on that assumption, PERS' fiduciary net position at June 30, 2022, was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Based on that assumption, PERS's fiduciary net position at June 30, 2022, was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments (7.25%) was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2022.